Yerba Mate Benefits, How to Make and Side Effects - Dr. Axe

 Yerba mate - Dr. Axe

-For years, we’ve all heard about the wonderful health benefits of green tea, whether it’s matcha green tea or other forms.
-But could yerba mate be even healthier than green tea?
+For years, we’ve all heard about the wonderful health benefits of green tea, whether it’s matcha tea or other forms.
+Could yerba mate be even healthier than green tea?

 While the two teas share many common benefits, there is good reason why yerba mate is the national drink of Argentina.
 It’s a nutritious source of energy, mental alertness and good health — and it has even been shown to fight cancer and other inflammatory diseases.

-With less caffeine than coffee or black tea, it’s a smart choice for a non-jittery boost of energy along with 196 active compounds, including vitamins, minerals and antioxidants (green tea has 144).
-Yerba mate actually has higher polyphenol and antioxidant counts than both green and black teas as well.
+With less caffeine than coffee or black tea, it’s a smart choice for a non-jittery boost of energy along with 196 active compounds, including vitamins, minerals and antioxidants.
+(Green tea has 144.)

 Ad